|What is chemotherapy? How is chemotherapy administered? Side effects Is chemotherapy expensive? How often is treatment given? Aftercare|

 Before we begin, a very brief lesson in cancer.
-Also known as neoplasia, cancer is the uncontrolled division of cells within the body.
+Cancer is the uncontrolled division of cells in or on the body.
 Any type of cell can potentially become cancerous.
 There are many reasons cancer occurs, including viral infections, exposure to carcinogens, which are cancer-causing substances (toxins, chemicals, cigarette smoke etc), genetics, age, and diet, to name a few.

 Common terms used in cancer:

 - Tumour – A growth, it may be cancerous or non-cancerous.